One of the most accessible and affordable categories of

 In 1969, the Company produced a poster and record commemorating the "Trip to the Moon."
 In the 1970s, the Company distributed science and ecology kits, as well as a box set of "Black Guardians of Freedom."
 The "Guardians" kits contained an audio-visual presentation of the contributions of African Americans to American culture.
 These kit s were supplemented by "Golden Legacy," a series of 11 illustrated comic books on the lives of prominent black leaders, including Harriet Tubman, Frederick Douglass and Joseph Cinque.
 The final "Golden Legacy" volume was "Men of Action," profiling NAACP leaders and jurists.

 These items were distributed in large quantities that keep the price down in this collectibles category.
 All of these school items were colorful and interesting, so children and their parents tended to keep them.
-Because of their availability and cost, I often recommend educational materials as an easy way to get started in the Coca-Cola collecting world, especially for teachers and others with an appreciation for the field of education.
+Because of their availability and cost, I often recommend educational materials as an easy way to get started in the

 More on Journey